Elena Kagan: Personal life

 Kagan has never married.
 During her confirmation, a photo of her playing softball, which is sometimes characterized in popular culture as unfeminine, led to unsubstantiated claims that Kagan was a lesbian.
 Her friends have criticized the rumors.
 Kagan's law school roommate Sarah Walzer said, "I've known her for most of her adult life and I know she's straight."

 Kagan's Harvard colleagues and friends have characterized her as a good conversationalist, warm, with a good sense of humor.
 Before joining the Supreme Court, she was known to play poker and smoke cigars.

 Early in her tenure as a justice, Kagan began socializing with several of her new colleagues.
 She attended the opera with Ruth Bader Ginsburg, had dinner with Sonia Sotomayor, attended legal events with Anthony Kennedy and Clarence Thomas, and went hunting with Antonin Scalia.
-The hunting trips stemmed from a promise Kagan made to U.S. Senator Jim Risch of Idaho during a meeting before her confirmation; Risch expressed concern that, as a New York City native, Kagan did not understand the importance of hunting to his constituents.
+The hunting trips stemmed from a promise Kagan made to U.S. senator Jim Risch of Idaho during a meeting before her confirmation; Risch expressed concern that, as a New York City native, Kagan did not understand the importance of hunting to his constituents.
 Kagan initially offered to go hunting with Risch before promising instead to go hunting with Scalia if confirmed.
 According to Kagan, Scalia laughed when she told him of the promise and took her to his hunting club for the first of several hunting trips.
-Kagan is known to spend time with longtime friends from law school and her stint in the Clinton administration rather than attending Washington, D.C. social events she is invited to as a justice.
+Kagan is known to spend time with longtime friends from law school and from her stint in the Clinton administration rather than attending Washington, D.C. social events she is invited to as a justice.